James Morrison (footballer): West Bromwich Albion

-On 7 August 2007, Morrison signed a four-year contract with West Bromwich Albion, for an initial £1.5 million fee.
-This fee could rise by a further £700,000, depending on Morrison's appearances for the Baggies.
-Middlesbrough will also receive 15% of any sell-on fee.
+On 7 August 2007, Morrison signed a four-year contract with West Bromwich Albion, for a £1.5 million fee plus add-ons.
 Morrison made his Albion debut as a second-half substitute in a 2–1 defeat away at Burnley on the opening day of the 2007–08 season.
 His first goal for the club was a second half winner in a 2–1 home victory over Blackpool on 23 October 2007, a strike that won him the West Bromwich Albion Supporters Club's Goal of the Season award.
 Morrison described it at the time as "the best goal I've scored in my career".

 Morrison impressed in the first team throughout the 2008–09 season.
 He scored three goals in total over the course of the season, including his goals home and away against Aston Villa.
 On New Years Day 2011, he scored a 20-yard volley in a 2–1 defeat against Manchester United.

 After numerous impressive displays, on 14 September 2012, Morrison signed a new four-year deal until 2016.
 For his performances in the 2014–15 season, Morrison won the official supporters player of the year award for the first time.

 On 23 August 2015, Morrison scored both of West Bromwich Albion's goals in a 3–2 home defeat to Chelsea, the first two-goal haul of his career and an equalling of his goal tally for the previous season.
 Earlier in the game, he had a penalty saved by Thibaut Courtois.
 On 30 June 2016, Morrison signed a new two-year deal with West Brom keeping him at the club until at least the summer of 2018 with a one-year option.
 He further extended this on 3 August 2018, keeping him at the Hawthorns until 2019.
 He left the club after the 2018–19 season, with his final appearance coming in a play-off match against Aston Villa.

 Morrison said in September 2019 that he was considering retirement, having only received offers from lower league clubs during the summer.
 On 29 October 2019, Morrison announced his retirement from professional football.